cs124/labs/Lab4_Part2_LargeLanguageModels.md

 - Should instructors disclose that AI was used in evaluating their work?<br/>

 ### Building Your Own Policy (20 mins)
 After discussing the policies above with your group, spend the next ~20 minutes crafting your own Generative AI policy for CS 124.
+We expect 2-4 short paragraphs (in total) to specify clear cases in which 1) students can use LLMs in their coursework, and 2) the teaching team can use LLMs in grading and providing feedback.
 Here’s how we recommend structuring your work:<br/>
 #### Trade Offs
 What might be lost if you ban the use of generative AI altogether?
 What would be gained?
 Where should the line be drawn between acceptable help and academic misconduct?

 #### Identify Key Areas to Address
 1. <b>Scope:</b> Which assignments or activities does your policy cover? (e.g., homework, exams, coding projects, written reflections)
-2. <b>Allowed vs. Prohibited Uses:</b> Specify exactly what is permissible– brainstorming, debugging, small snippets of generated code, etc.–and what clearly isn’t.
+2. <b>Allowed vs. Prohibited Uses:</b>
+   - For students: Define what is allowed, such as brainstorming, debugging, etc.
+   - For the teaching team: Specify acceptable practices, including providing feedback on papers, autograding, or other instructional support.
 3. <b>Disclosure:</b> If you allow AI usage, must students disclose it?
 If so, how?
 4. <b>Consequences:</b> How does your policy tie into Stanford’s Honor Code?
 What happens if a student violates your AI rules?